TrueLayer/truelayer-client-javascript/README.md

 The truelayer-client-javascript library can be used from either JavaScript (Node.js) or TypeScript.

-## Installation
+# Installation

 ```bash
 $ npm install truelayer-client
 ```

-## Example usage
+# Usage
-Below is a simple Javascript express app that uses the TrueLayer API client library.
-It illustrates the flow of obtaining a JWT access token from the authorization server, before using this token to query the data api `/info` endpoint for the identity information of the user.
+Below is a simple Javascript express app using TrueLayer's API client library.
+It illustrates the flow of obtaining a JWT access token from the authorization server, before using this token to query the data api `/info` endpoint for identity information of the user.

 ```javascript
 const {AuthAPIClient, DataAPIClient} = require("truelayer-client");